-Fortunately the member firms within Grant Thornton International - one of the world's leading organisations of independently owned and managed accounting and consulting firms - have gained extensive insights into the more problematic aspects of debt and equity classification under IAS 32, including those that are expected to arise from the amendments published in 2008.
+Fortunately the member firms within Grant Thornton International - one of the world's leading organisations of independently owned and managed accounting and consulting firms - have gained extensive insights into the more problematic aspects of debt and equity classification under IAS 32.
 Grant Thornton International, through its IFRS team, develops general guidance that supports its member firms' commitment to high quality, consistent application of IFRS.
-We are pleased to share these insights by publishing Liability or equity?
-A practical guide to the classification of financial instruments under LAS 32.
-The guide reflects the collective experience of Grant Thornton International's IFRS team and member firm IFRS experts.
+We are pleased to share these insights by publishing the second edition of 'Liability or equity?
+A practical guide to the classification of financial instruments under IAS 32' (the Guide).
+The Guide reflects the collective experience of Grant Thornton International's IFRS team and member firm IFRS experts.
 It addresses IAS 32's key application issues and includes interpretational guidance in certain problematic areas.
+The second edition of the Guide reflects amendments that have been made to IAS 32 since the Guide was first published and our latest thinking on some of the more problematic areas of interpretation.

-Sections of the guide
+Sections of the Guide

-The guide is organised as follows:
+The Guide is organised as follows:

-- Section A gives an overview of the guide. - Section B considers the basic principle of financial liability classification.
-It discusses contractual obligations, how they arise and their effects. - Section C looks at those financial instruments which can be settled in an entity's own equity instruments and considers whether they should be classified as liabilities or as equity. - Section D addresses the 2008 amendments to IAS 32 relating to puttable instruments and obligations arising on liquidation. - Section E discusses compound financial instruments instruments which possess both liability and equity components. - Section F considers briefly the IASB's potential plans for the development of a new model for liability and equity classification.
+- Section A gives an overview of the Guide - Section B considers the basic principle of financial liability classification.
+It discusses contractual obligations, how they arise and their effects - Section C looks at those financial instruments which can be settled in an entity's own equity instruments and considers whether they should be classified as liabilities or as equity - Section D addresses the 2008 amendments to IAS 32 relating to puttable instruments and obligations arising on liquidation - Section E discusses compound financial instruments instruments which possess both liability and equity components - Section F considers briefly the IASB's potential plans for the development of a new model for liability and equity classification.

 Appendices A and B set out the full definitions of 'financial liability' and 'equity' respectively.
-Appendices C and D discuss certain specific issues raised in the main body of the guide in further detail.
+Appendices C and D discuss certain specific issues raised in the main body of the Guide in further detail.

-Grant Thornton International Ltd
+Grant Thornton International LtdMarch 2013